ysoftwareab/yplatform/doc/aws-iam.md

 ## How to support support-firecloud's aws-iam-bootstrap

-If you own a repository that you want to support [`aws-iam-bootstrap`](../bin/aws-iam-bootstrap), you need the following in the root of the repository:
+If you own a repository that version controlls the infra stack (with roles and policies), you may want to support [`aws-iam-bootstrap`](../bin/aws-iam-bootstrap), and then you need the following in the root of the repository:

 * a `CONST.inc` file with environment variables
 * a `aws-cli.config.tpl` file with resembles `~/.aws/config`